richardtjornhammar/impetuous/README.md

     print ( build_pclist_word_hierarchy ( ledger = portfolios , group_id_prefix='PORT' , root_name='PORT000') )
     pcl , pcd = build_pclist_word_hierarchy ( filename = filename , bReturnList=True )
 ```
-If there is a latent assumption for some grouping you can also read it out by checking what the definition referes to
+If there is a latent assumption for some grouping you can also read it out by checking what the definition referes to (here we already know that there is one for the mitochondrion definitions):
 ```
     pcl , pcd = build_pclist_word_hierarchy ( filename = filename , bReturnList=True )
     for item in pcl :